hning86/azuremlps/README.md

 # PowerShell Module for Azure Machine Learning Studio & Web Services Beta v.0.2
 ## Introduction
 This is a preview release of PowerShell Commandlet Library for [Azure Machine Learning](https://studio.azureml.net).
-It allows you to interact with Azure Machine Learning Workspace, or Workspace for short.
+It allows you to interact with Azure Machine Learning Workspace, or Workspace for short, Datasets, Experiments, Web Services and Web Service Endpoints.
 The supported operations are:

 * __Manage Workspace__
   * Create new Workspace using a management certificate (*[New-AmlWorkspace](#new-amlworkspace)*)